Hub van Doorne: Van Doorne's Aanhangwagenfabriek N.V. and its successor

-With financial support from the brewery by whom he had been employed ten years earlier, van Doorne returned to self-employment in April 1928, establishing his own metal based manufacturing and repair business, concentrating on items such as cabinets, ladders, window frames and, increasingly, trailers which led to the business being renamed in 1932 as van Doorne's Aanhangwagenfabriek (DAF).
+With financial support from the brewery by whom he had been employed ten years earlier, Van Doorne returned to self-employment in April 1928, establishing his own metal based manufacturing and repair business, concentrating on items such as cabinets, ladders, window frames and, increasingly, trailers which led to the business being renamed in 1932 to Van Doorne's Aanhangwagenfabriek (DAF).
 Although the business initially employed just four people, including Hub and his brother Wim, in just one year it expanded to the point where it employed 30 people.
 The business subsequently expanded into truck production and, during the Second World War, production of military vehicles.
-It was on account of the move into powered vehicles that the firm's name was changed again to Van Doorne's Automobielfabriek (DAF).
+It was on account of the move into powered vehicles that the firm's name was changed again, to Van Doorne's Automobielfabriek (DAF).

-The business evolved as a partnership between Hub and his brother Wim, with Hub retaining responsibility for technical and engineering aspects of the business and his brother Wim looking after the financial and administrative aspects.
+The business evolved as a partnership between Hub and Wim, with Hub retaining responsibility for technical and engineering aspects of the business and Wim looking after the financial and administrative aspects.
 It was Hub who would develop and apply the concept of continuously variable transmission for which the firm would become well known in the 1950s and 1960s.
 Their Van Doorne transmission, using a belt drive between two adjustable coned pulleys, was widely used as the Variomatic in small DAF cars.

 Personal

-Van Doorne married on 15 July 1929, Henrica Maria Reijnders (1905–1987), the daughter of a substantial local retailer.
+Van Doorne married on 15 July 1929, Henrica Maria Reijnders (1905–1987), daughter of a substantial local retailer.
 She would later receive papal commendation for her energetic work in the social field.
 The couple produced five recorded children.

-For a time the van Doorne family lived in Eindhoven, but they soon returned to Deurne, and were still living there in 1979 when Hub died.
+For a time, the Van Doorne family lived in Eindhoven, but they soon returned to Deurne, and were still living there when Hub died in 1979.
 He was buried at the local Jacobshof cemetery where today his body lies in a protected area beside those of his wife and three of his children Anny (1930–2004), Jeffrey (1932–2006) and Piet (1934–1982).